An ethics checklist for data scientists

 Our goal is to have checklist items that are actionable as part of a review of data science work or as part of a plan.
 Please avoid suggesting items that are too vague (e.g., "do no harm") or too specific (e.g., "remove social security numbers from data").

 Note: This process is an experiment and is subject to change based on how well it works.
-Our goal is to avoid flame wars in the issue threads while still making a tool that will make adding an ethics checklist to a project easy.

 A pull request to add an item should change: